Quanhaoli2641/MachineLearningVoter/README.md

    * Do this recursively until there is only one cluster left
    * By the magic of recursion, the Agglomerative Nesting Cluster is made

-Since there is only cluster, the silhouette value is *0*.
+Since there is only cluster, the silhouette coefficient is *0*.

+##Additional

+Outide of the algorithms and classes already described above, there is one additional class made to help with the supervised learning algorithms.
+In order to keep track of each county, a Data class was made that held each attribute and label for every county.
+A main class is also included to test each algorithm.
+Note that the data sets are very skewed in their data since the majority of the votes were Republican, and thus, may have also skewed the results and the accuracy.